 Allergy & Immunology Fellowship Training

-Chest Conference/Pulmonary Allergy and Critical Care Grand Rounds:
+Combined Pulmonary Allergy and Critical Care Grand Rounds and Research Conference:

 Thursdays 12-1 PM

-This is a weekly conference that is run by senior fellows.
-Individual senior fellows lead a case-based discussion on a specific topic along with a review of the pertinent literature.
+This is a weekly conference that is run by fellows.
+Individual fellows lead a case-based discussion on a specific topic along with a review of the pertinent literature.
 The conference varies from reviewing interesting radiography, case management issues, global trends in allergy and pulmonary care, and new treatment strategies.
-A/I fellows and faculty routinely present overviews of key issues in A/I management in addition to interesting patient-oriented issues.
+Pulmonary, A/I fellows and occasionally faculty present overviews of key issues in Pulmonary and A/I management in addition to interesting patient-oriented issues.

 Allergy & Immunology Core Curriculum Outline and Training Program Directors’ Reading List

-The AAAAI Training Program Directors’ (TPD) Core Curriculum Outline is updated every three years by the Core Curriculum Subcommittee of the TPD and is consistent with the requirements of the ACGME Residency Review Committee for training in allergy and immunology.
-The TPD Core Curriculum outline serves as a guide for our program’s curriculum.
+The AAAAI Training Program Directors’ (TPD) Core Curriculum Outline is updated periodically by the Core Curriculum Subcommittee of the TPD and is consistent with the requirements of the ACGME Residency Review Committee for training in allergy and immunology.
+The TPD Core Curriculum outline serves as a guide for our program’s learning objectives.

 The TPD Reading List includes articles that are felt to be the best resources for the topics covered in the Training Program Directors’ Core Curriculum.
-This can be accessed through the AAAAI.org web site for fellows or by clicking here.
-Fellows will need to fill out an online form to obtain a password.
+This can be accessed through the AAAAI.org website at this link.